mvcds/my-library/ultralearning/15 - How to rehearse?.md

 ---
-aliases: [Direct-Then-Drill, Direct-Then-Drill Approach, Drill, Drilling]
+aliases: [Direct-Then-Drill, Direct-Then-Drill Approach, Drill, Drilling, Refresher Project]
 ---

 A [[strategy|strategic]] way to rehearse is not start studies by drilling.